-- 1. Click Hotspot Manager from the drop-down list of Sites and click Vouchers in the pop-up page. - 2.
-Click +Create Vouchers on the lower-left, and the following window pops up.
+1. Click Hotspot Manager from the drop-down list of Organization and click Vouchers in the pop-up page.

+2. Click +Create Vouchers on the lower-left, and the following window pops up.
 Configure the following parameters and click Save.

-Portal Select the portal for which the vouchers will take effect.
-Code Length Specify the length of the code(s) from 6 to 10 digits.
-Amount Specify the number of voucher codes you want to create. Туре Select a type to limit the usage counts or the number of authorized users of a voucher code.
-Limited Usage Counts: The voucher code can only be used for a limited number of times within its valid period.
-Limited Online Users: The voucher code can be used for an unlimited number of times within its valid period, but only a limited number of wireless clients can access the network with this voucher code at the same time.
-Duration Type Specify whether to limit the voucher duration or client duration.
 Duration Select the valid period for the voucher code(s).
 Rate Limit Select an existing rate limit profile, create a new rate limit profile or customize the rate limit for the voucher codes.
 Custom: Specify the download/upload rate limit based on needs.
 Download/Upload Limit Click the checkbox and specify the rate limit for download/upload for wireless clients using the voucher code(s).
 The value of the download and upload rate can be set in Kbps or Mbps.
 Note: Download/Upload Limit on this page are only available for wireless clients connected to the SSIDs with Portal authentication enabled.
 To limit the rate of wired clients connected to the switch and gateway, go to the Settings >Transmission > Bandwidth Control.
 Traffic Limit Click the checkbox and specify the daily/weekly/monthly/total traffic limit for the voucher, and the value of the traffic limit can be set in MB or GB.
 Once the limited is reached, the client(s) can no longer access the network using the voucher.
 Note: Traffic Limit on this page are only available for wireless clients connected to the SSIDs with Portal authentication enabled.
 To limit the rate of wired clients connected to the switch and gateway, go to the Settings > Transmission > Bandwidth Control.
+Description (optional) Enter notes for the created voucher code(s), and the input description is displayed in the voucher list under the voucher tab.